CSC-3380-Fall-2024/Precision-Notes/README.md

   STEP 1: Ensure succesful download of AndroidStudio most recent vers. https://developer.android.com/studio (Link is provided for easy download.)
   STEP 2: Ensure that it is successfully downloaded and run the IDE Application.
-  STEP 3: When you open Andorid Studios, select and open the folder Precision-Notes.
+  STEP 3: When you open Andorid Studios, press the hamburger symbol at the top left then press file and select open and navigate to Precision-Notes.
-  STEP 4: Once you are in the Precision-Notes folder click on "File" and then "Open".
+  STEP 4: Once you are in the Precision-Notes folder click on the hamburger symbol at the top left then click "File" and then "Open".
 Inside of the Precison-Notes folder navigate to the folder called "Main Screen (GUI)" and open it.
   STEP 5: Once you are in the Main Screen (GUI) folder, sync the gradle by clicking the elephant icon in the top right corner to make sure all of the dependencies are wokring.
-  STEP 6: Select Phone or Tablet from the configurations and Run the application!
+  STEP 6: To change the device you are using from a phone to a tablet you can press the phone symbol on the far right of the screen it should pop up with device manager when hovering your mouse over it.
+  STEP 7: To create a new device you can click on the plus button after pressing device manager.
+Then you press create virtual device (you can run whatever tablet you prefer but we recomend you use Pixel Tablet API 35 as this was the one we used when designing the project) the tablet can be accessed by pressing tablet then navigate to pixel tablet and click on that.
+  STEP 8: to finally run the project you can press the green play button at the top of the screen then you can press the plus button to change the device as needed.

   HUB:
     The "HUB" is the default space for users when opening the application.
 They are greeted with a near blank page with a header and several drop down menus.
 These menus contain connecting functionality to other sections of our application (read more below.)